MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsClsConfiguration.md

 ```

 ### -MinimumClsAgentServiceVersion
-**Below Content Applies To:** Lync Server 2013

 Specifies the minimum version of the centralized logging service agent to be used when logging data; any computers with an agent version lower than the minimum value will be excluded from the logging operations.
-The default value is 6, representing Lync Server 2013 Preview.
-This parameter is intended for use with the Office 365 version of Lync Server.

-**Below Content Applies To:** Skype for Business Server 2015

-Specifies the minimum version of the centralized logging service agent to be used when logging data; any computers with an agent version lower than the minimum value will be excluded from the logging operations.
-The default value is 6, representing Skype for Business Server 2015.
+The default value is 6, representing Skype for Business Server.
 This parameter is intended for use with Skype for Business Online.